European unity against Russia tested as talks on oil embargo drag on - KTVZ

 European officials first proposed joining the United States and others in banning Russia’s oil a month ago as part of a sixth package of EU sanctions over the country’s invasion of Ukraine.
 But an agreement has been held up by the reluctance of some countries that are particularly reliant on Russian crude delivered via pipeline.

-There may now be a way forward.
 EU leaders could agree to ban all Russian oil by the end of this year, but provide a temporary exemption to imports via pipeline, according to a draft of the summit conclusions viewed by Reuters.
+An EU official told CNN that banning all seaborne oil would cover more than two-thirds of imports from Russia.

 Europe is the biggest buyer of Russian energy.
 Russian crude accounted for 27% of the bloc’s imports in 2021, according to Eurostat.
 That’s around 2.4 million barrels per day, data from the International Energy Agency shows.
 About 35% of that was delivered via pipelines to the bloc, according to the IEA.